ppseprus/how-much-do-my-cryptocurrencies-value/README.md

 ## Why?

-I recently started to experiment with _cryptocurrencies_ and I wanted to have a simple snipet that tells me my current, would-be balance — the current value of all my assets in their original buy-in _fiat_.
+I recently started experimenting with _cryptocurrencies_ and I wanted to have a simple snippet that tells me my current, would-be balance — the current value of all my assets in their original buy-in _fiat_.

 ## How to use